chi-rb/chi-cloud/README.md

 ## How using this tool looks like?

-The main goal is to keep you development flow the same, so a lot has been done to try to avoid overhead and keep every command as simple and intuitive a possible.
+The main goal is to keep you development flow the same, so a lot has been done to try to avoid overhead and keep every command as simple and intuitive as possible.

-Macro speaking, a usual development flow once everything is setup, might go like this:
+Macro speaking, a usual development flow once everything is setup, might look like this:

-### 1. Start the daiy making the required changes on the files
+### 1. Start the day making the required changes on some files

-Maybe pulling from git the latest changes and using your favorite editor edit the project.
+Possibly pulling from git the latest changes and using your favorite editor to edit the project.

-Nothing changes here.
+Nothing fancy here.

 ### 2. Ocassionally use Rails/Ruby commands